 Yoga Came to America

-To get Free Book, Enhanced ibook from the Apple iBookstore
+Free Enhanced eBook from the Apple iBookstore

-(Must have Apple iBooks to View:
+(Must have Apple iBooks to View)

-Click on the Bookcover below
+Click on the Bookcover below:

 One early morning during the winter of 1846-47, Henry David Thoreau looked out the window of his small cabin on Walden Pond.
 He saw over a hundred men with horses and saws, cutting the ice of Walden Pond into blocks.
 From there, the ice was taken to the railroad that ran across the western edge of the pond, conveyed to Boston harbor, packed into a clipper ship and transported over 16,000 miles to Calcutta, India where it quickly sold to grateful members

 Thoreau imagined that ice would eventually melt and run down into the Ganges river and this was what he was referring to when he wrote: “The pure Walden water is mingled with the sacred waters of the Ganges.”

 Thoreau envisioned not just a mingling of waters, but of cultures as well; that of a young America, just before the civil war and the ancient Indian religious culture of the Vedas; after all, he was reading the Bhagavad-Gita every day.
 What he did not foresee, is that nearly fifty years later, those now-mingled waters of Walden Pond and the Ganges would return (symbolically) when Swami Vivekananda traveled to America to take part in the Parliament of Religions, held in Chicago as part of the Worlds Fair in 1893.
 Representatives of nearly every religion in the world had gathered together in the same room for they first time in history and his famous talks marked the first presentation of the ancient Yoga of God-Realization in America.